 Music has been carefully planned to ensure progression through “small steps”, back tracking if necessary to cover any gaps that have been caused through time away in education as a direct result of Covid - 19.
 We have assessed where the children’s attainment currently lies in all Key Stages and used this as a springboard to ensure a positive trend of progression, understanding what the children’s strengths are as well as what can be improved upon.
 Music is a broad subject with many inter-related elements thus missed content is covered in several ways.
 First and foremost is through quality first teaching, also through cross-curricular links and general school life.

-Our Year 3 and 4 children are in receipt of “Wider Opportunities”.
+Our Year 4 children are in receipt of “Wider Opportunities”.
 The children are currently learning how to play ukulele.
-It is our hope that by providing this opportunity that the children build upon their skills and knowledge preparing them for academic life post Covid-19 equipping them with vital skills such as Listening and Attention, Appraisal, Composing, hand/eye co-ordination and above all else a love for the unique joy the arts can bring.
-Music in our recovery curriculum… ensuring “the show must go on!”
+It is our hope that by providing this opportunity that the children build upon their skills and knowledge preparing them for academic life as we transition from the effects of COVID-19 thus equipping our pupils with vital skills such as Listening and Attention, Appraisal, Composing, hand/eye co-ordination and above all else a love for the unique joy the arts can bring.

 How do we ensure that Music will be covered if/when blended learning is necessary?